Research

 Peer-reviewed journal articles

-Cronert, A. O. Jacques & B. Ferland (2023) “Minding the Time Gap: Politicians’ Perspectives on Inter-Temporal Trade-Offs in Policy and Politics.”
-Journal of European Public Policy, Advance articles.
+Cronert, A. O. Jacques & B. Ferland (2024) “Minding the Time Gap: Politicians’ Perspectives on Inter-Temporal Trade-Offs in Policy and Politics.”
+Journal of European Public Policy, 31(11): 3914–3940.
 (Abstract)

 Scholars in several fields share a desire to better understand the inter-temporal dimensions of policy-making.
 While several studies analysed individuals’ preferences regarding policies whose benefits unfold in the future, little is known about policy-makers’ own perceptions of inter-temporal trade-offs in politics.
 Using an original survey of municipal politicians in Sweden, we demonstrate that factors found important in macro-level research on future-oriented policy-making also matter for politicians’ micro-level perceptions.
 Politicians who perceive the policy-making process as consensus-oriented, characterized by corporatist concertation and by a low risk of policy reversal, and those who feel confident about (re-)election into government, are less likely to perceive a trade-off between policies that help them win elections and policies that benefit society in the long-term, and less likely to view politics as short-term biased.
 Trade-off perceptions are, furthermore, related to previously overlooked variations in how politicians understand the inter-temporal profile of physical and social investment policies.
 Our findings have significant implications for comparative public policy research, by uncovering how politicians perceive inter-temporal trade-offs and shining new light on the micro-foundations of future-oriented policy-making.

-Cronert, A. & P. Nyman (2023) “Do Voters’ Biases Impede Future-Oriented Policy-Making?”
-European Journal of Political Research, Early View.
+Cronert, A. & P. Nyman (2024) “Do Voters’ Biases Impede Future-Oriented Policy-Making?”
+European Journal of Political Research, 63: 1108–1128.
 (Open Access) (Abstract)

 In research on public economics, climate politics and the welfare state, voters’ informational and cognitive biases are commonly understood as impeding future-oriented policy-making, by incentivizing policymakers to trade off long-term investments against short-term consumption when facing competitive elections or liquidity constraints.
 Yet, the assumptions about how policymakers perceive these alleged trade-offs have not yet been verified.
 This study reports results from a survey of Swedish local government politicians, centring around experiments about environmental-friendly public investments.
 We find that most politicians perceive that electoral competition stimulates rather than impedes investments.
 Politicians are, however, less supportive of investments if these need to be financed through absolute losses rather than gains foregone, which illustrates the relevance of endowment effects in long-term governance.
 We furthermore show that our micro-level observations are consistent with macro-level investment expenditure patterns.
 These findings demonstrate that accounting for policymakers’ own perceptions is important for advancing our understanding of future-oriented policy-making.